 - Start College Now allows students to enroll in college courses at a Wisconsin Technical College. - Students in grades 11 and 12 must be in good academic standing with an acceptable disciplinary record. - Grading: - Students will be graded at the semester ONLY.
-This semester grade will be issued by the college professor and will be calculated into the student's high school cumulative GPA. - This grade will be part of the student's high school transcript and college transcript. - Application Steps: - Students must apply using the WI Tech College application.
+This semester grade will be issued by the college professor and will be calculated into the student's high school cumulative GPA. - This grade will be part of the student's high school transcript and college transcript. - Failing Grade: A grade that constitutes a failing grade in the Edgar School District shall constitute a failing grade according to school board policy (0-59% = F). - Application Steps: - Students must apply using the WI Tech College application.
 Application deadlines: March 1 for fall semester, and October 1 for spring semester.
 Not offered during summer. - SCN Application: Start College Now Application Form.
 Must return to EHS Counselor. - Students will receive communication from the Wisconsin Technical College about their application status and the necessary steps to enroll in course(s). - Edgar School District will notify students of approval and/or rejection of desired courses before the beginning of the semester in which the pupil will be enrolled. - Edgar School Board Policy #2271.01: https://go.boarddocs.com/wi/edsd/Board.nsf/goto?open&id=BUS48L0A4B19